-Several of La Salle's academic departments, including Biology, Business, and Communication, offer special full-day workshops focused on each area of study.
+Several of La Salle's academic departments, including Science, Technology, and Mathematics, Business, and Communication, offer special half-day workshops focused on each area of study.
 For students interested in these specific areas, there is no greater day to visit La Salle.